Virtual Volunteering: Sending Letters and Art to Isolated Residents

 "This song reminds listeners that bad situations don’t change overnight, but the fact that the world is still turning, the clock is still ticking, and that tomorrow is sure to come, is a blessing.
 I hope everyone remembers that tomorrow will never be the same as yesterday, and that the cold and lonely Winter that is this pandemic will make way for a bright and happy Spring.
 You’ll be ok." — Nakaya Ramong

 Thank you to all our incredible virtual volunteers for sharing their photos!
-You can find more Virtual Volunteer opportunities here!
+Find more Virtual Volunteer opportunities here!
+Or, connect with Citymeals on Wheels to send cards to elderly neighbors.